skyrim-multiplayer/skymp/skyrim-platform/tools/plugin-example/README.md

 For more documentation on how to use a third-party library, read the documentation on its npm page or GitHub repository.

-> Third-party library documentation is not provided on this website
+> Third-party library documentation is not provided in this README

 ## Distributing your Skyrim Platform plugin